johnpuddephatt/hidinginplainsight/src/cinemas/odeon.md

   very modern and luxurious single screen cinema compared to others in Leeds at the time.
 When it was built it was the first new cinema in the city for 30 years.
+description_extended: When it was built, the cinema was integral to the Merrion Centre, a new mixed-use retail and office development in the north of the city centre.
+The ground floor entrance to the cinema was situated opposite the entrance to Morrisons supermarket, with another set of doors on the balcony above.
+The cinema closed in 1977 after just 13 years and for many years the boarded-up entrances coule be seen.
 photos:
   - file: https://res.cloudinary.com/hpph/image/upload/v1597320302/hidinginplainsight/Odeon_Merrion_Leeds_Libraries_2003102_19016665.jpg
     source: Leeds Libraries Leodis.net